Hyundai Glovis: Facts and accidents

-On 1 November 2013 the Port of Le Havre welcomed Glovis' maiden port stay in France.
+On 1 November 2013, the Port of Le Havre welcomed Glovis' maiden port stay in France.
 MV Glovis Condor called at the port on her way from Gothenburg to Southampton to load and unload cargo, mainly used trucks and military vehicles destined for the Middle East.

 On 23 November 2014, Glovis announced the acquisition of the Polish logistics specialist distributor Adampol.
 The company owns 611 car carrier trailer trucks, manage 600 loads per day, and has a total staff of over 1,300 employees.
 The main business is storage, pick up from ports and distribution of new cars within Eastern Europe and Russia, with an average of 400,000 cars delivered per year to the final dealers, for brands such as BMW, General Motors, Toyota, and Volkswagen.

-On 16 June 2016 the company reaffirmed their intention not to support the Federal government of the United States demands to employ or charter US-flagged vessels.
-The American Government has suggested on a number of occasions the opportunity to reflag or hiring vessels registered in US, to carry military equipment on Glovis' ballast leg from US to South Korea.
+On 16 June 2016, the company reaffirmed their intention to not support the Federal government of the United States demands to employ or charter US-flagged vessels.
+The American Government had suggested on a number of occasions the possibility of reflagging or hiring vessels registered in US, to carry military equipment on Glovis' ballast leg from US to South Korea.
 However, due to the costs involved, South Korea's Ministry of Oceans and Fisheries politely declined.

 On 27 December 2016, MV Glovis Corona (built in 1996, and formerly known as MV Asian Grace) faced a serious near miss, due to severe weather conditions in the European North Sea.
 The vessel listed approximately 15 degrees, caused by cargo movements in the holds, when cars and high and heavy cargo broke their lashings, dangerously moving within the decks.
 The accident took place when Glovis Corona was sailing from Hamburg to Gothenborg, having to suddenly stop close to Bremerhaven anchorage.
-On 30 December a berth was granted at Bremerhaven, to discharge 1,800 cars, and to further ballast to even the keel.
+On 30 December, a berth was granted at Bremerhaven, to discharge 1,800 cars, and to further ballast to even the keel.
 Owing to the situation, the export voyage had to be cancelled and the cargo bookings rolled to another sailing.